ethereum/eth2.0-pm/eth2.0-implementers-calls/call_019.md

 **Zak**: If payloads are inherently cryptographically secured from the application layer, whats the point in providing additional encryption on the wire?

-**Matt**:  Good point.
+**Mike**:  Good point.
 It's not mandatory and you can use on unencrypted transport.
 So if you're doing the encryption at the application layer then you could use unencrypted transport.

 **Zak**: In which use case would I require or want an encrypted wire in terms of Eth2?

-**Matt**: I think this question is out of my expertise so I don't have a good answer for it.
+**Mike**: I think this question is out of my expertise so I don't have a good answer for it.
 I think maybe we could follow up with Raul next week.

 **Jacek**: One reason we of then want  to use this because some Networks do packet filtering And anything which they  don't recognize like HTTP and HTTPS traffics, so those might be the reasons.

-**Matt**: The RPC protocol and the Gossip sub don’t have any encryption built in.
+**Adrian**: The RPC protocol and the Gossip sub don’t have any encryption built in.
 Adding encryption at the network layer prevents.
 There is no encryption at the application layer at the moment.

 **Zak**: Why not just use wire guard - VPN tunnel between two separate points?

-**Danny**: I think it make sense to have the capability to support encryption of the way.
+**Danny**: I think it make sense to have the capability to support encryption in the way.
 We don’t encrypt at the application there nor should we necessarily look into encrypting at the application there, so having this an option is a good one.

 **Zak**: Updates -
 * We wrapped up our initial P2P gossip subtests.
 We had a call with Mike and Raul, a couple days ago.
 So we're currently in the process of like designing an actual test phase this them, I am drafting something this week.
 I will post it on GitHub and would like any feedback from the community in designing these tests and ensuring that the topology is correct, based on the consensus of the community.